 - If there are "children of the family" under the age of 18, the law says that their welfare is the first consideration.
-If you are making an agreement out of court, you should work from this starting point as well. - In most cases, the law says that a fair outcome starts by making sure as far as possible, given the available resources that both spouses' needs are met, in the short term and, if the resources allow, in the long term.
-The law says that the judge should consider whether it is appropriate to make a package of orders which leaves the spouses independent of each other, either straightaway or over time.
+If you are making an agreement out of court, you should work from this starting point as well. - In most cases, the law says that a fair outcome starts by making sure as far as possible, given the available resources that both partners' needs are met in the short term and, if the resources allow, in the long term.
+The law says that the judge should consider whether it is appropriate to make a package of orders which leaves each partner financially independent of the other, either straightaway or over time.

-"Children of the family" are any children of both spouses and any other children (other than foster children) who have been treated by both spouses as children of their family.
-So, for example, it includes children of one of the spouses who have lived as part of the family during the marriage, but does not include new children or step-children that either spouse now has with a new partner.
+"Children of the family" are any children of both partners and any other children (other than foster children) who have been treated by them as children of their family.
+For example, it includes children of one partner who have lived as part of the family during the marriage or civil partnership but does not include new children or stepchildren that either partner now has with a new partner.
 Those children may be relevant, as may children of the family who are aged over 18, but they are not the first consideration.
 All references below to the couple's children are to children of the family in this technical sense.